 101. The moment you realise, life has changed forever.

-It's your own journey dad, and there is no 'one size' of parenting.
+It's your own journey as a first time dad, and there is no 'one size' of parenting.
 All you can do is go with this crazy, mad cap journey of ups, downs, and a hell-of-a-lot in between!

 Enjoy the DAD-LIFE!